camin-mccluskey/digital-garden/content/hypothesis-driven-startup.md

 1. It’s harder to lie to yourself about progress - this is a massive risk for early stage founders.
 2. It focuses the mind on [[main-things|the main thing]] - the main thing is the hypothesis or part of the hypothesis to be tested.
 3. It takes emotion out of decisions and makes it easier to say no - there is no room for projects that aren't going to work.
 Time, focus and motivation are scarce resources.
-4. It helps with [linear ideation](https://medium.com/entrepreneur-first/how-to-pivot-properly-linear-ideation-5be605f37d04) / the [[ideation-flywheel|ideation flywheel]] - basically it guides the ideation process.
-“Failure” is not only an option, it’s an expected result that can be appropriately framed as the launch pad for the next ideation iteration.
+4. It helps guide [[ideation-flywheel|ideation]] - “Failure” is not only an option, it’s an expected result that can be appropriately framed as the launch pad for the next iteration of your idea.
 5. It gives teams solid success metrics before traditional metrics (active users, revenue, churn etc) are possible.
 6. It imbues a culture of ambition and accountability - first to yourself, then to your investors, then you to your employees and vice versa.
 Focusing on solid success metrics aligns the entire team on priorities.